VIS/NIR Spectroelectrochemical Response

 The AvaSpec-ULS2048 is particularly useful in time-critical situations thanks to its exceptional response speed.
 In this configuration, a UA grating was implemented to give the spectrometer a broadband range of 200 nm to 1100 nm.
-Other options that used in this configuration include a deep-UV detector coating at 400 nm (DUV-400), an order-sorting coating with Linear Variable filter for UA gratings (OSC-UA), and a 50-micron slit.
+The detector in this spectrometer has a native UV response, and the configuration includes a linear variable and a 50-micron slit.

-The AvaLight-DHc light source has both a deuterium light source and a halogen light source.
+The AvaLight-DHc light source has independently controllable deuterium and halogen light sources.
 Deuterium emits light between 200 and 550 nm, whereas halogen emits light of up to 2500 nm, providing you with adequate light between 200 and 2500 nm for nearly all absorbance chemistry applications.
-Recommended in settings with large fiber cables or direct-attachment to a cuvette holder such as the CUV-DA, due to its relatively low output energy.
+Recommended for small pathlength measurements or direct attachment to a cuvette holder such as the CUV-DA, due to its relatively low output energy.
 The integrated TTL-shutter makes saving a dark measurement very simple via AvaSoft, and allows for faster measurements as the bulb does not have to be turned off, then on again with the warm-up period.